Pinnacle Brands: 1996 to 1997, Acquisitions

+Bankruptcy

-Citing low profits, Pinnacle Brands went out of business in September 1998 and its brand names and trademarks were sold to Playoff, which then became "Donruss Playoff".
+Citing low profits, Pinnacle Brands went out of business in September 1998 and its brand names and trademarks were sold to Playoff, which then became "Donruss Playoff" in 2001.
 The new company did not use the Pinnacle brand name, but continued to use the Score name on low-end football and hockey sets produced mostly for the retail market.
 Playoff, Inc. would be later acquired by Panini Group.

 Honors

 In early 1998, Jerry Meyer was named Beckett Media's Sports Card Executive of the Year.
 Due to Pinnacle filing for bankruptcy less than a year later, it would be the only time Beckett would give out such an award.